opensafely-actions/cox-ipw/README.md

 ## Usage

-The arguments to the action are specified using the flags style (i.e., `--argname=argvalue`), the arguments are as follows.
+The arguments/options to the action are specified using the flags style (i.e., `--argname=argvalue`), the arguments are as follows.

-    Usage: cox-ipw: [options]
+    Usage: cox-ipw:[version] [options]

     Options:
-    --df_input=FILEPATH/FILENAME.CSV
+    --df_input=FILENAME.CSV
-    Input dataset filename, including filepath [default input.csv]
+    Input dataset csv filename (this is assumed to be within the output directory) [default input.csv]

     --ipw=TRUE/FALSE
     Logical, indicating whether sampling and IPW are to be applied [default TRUE]